Plan Design Overview

 In-Network Out-of-Pocket Limit: $2,500 Single/ $5,000 Family

 The annual out-of-pocket limit for the Access HDHP plan includes both medical and prescription drug expenses.
-Once you reach your annual out-of-pocket limit, the plan pays 100% of most covered benefits for the rest of the year.
+Once you reach your annual out-of-pocket limit, the plan pays 100% of most covered benefits for the remainder of the calendar year.

 The table below outlines the schedule of benefits that is administered by WEA Trust for services received out-of-network.